1st Semester, 2017-2018

 *World Bank, World Development Report 2002―Builidng Instituions for Markets, 2002.

 Abount the qustion raised w.r.t. the new directions of development economics, refer to the WDR2015 as a typical example.
 Mind, Society, and Behabior

 For those who can read Japanese articles, also refer to the JASID's Journal of International Development Studies, Voi.24, No.2 (2015.11)

 Part II: Learning Key Principles of Development Economics -- Growth Theories & Structural Models

-Starting in the last week of May, we will deal with Growth Theories/Models.
+Starting in mid May, we will deal with Growth Theories/Models.
 You are supposed to work on the required readings (**) in

 Economic Growth Models and Theories: Growth Theories, Income Convergence?, Determinants of Growth, and Agriculture vs. Industry (Rural vs. Urban Sectors) section of the reading list.